seanreed1111/sql-recipes/recipes.md

 ## Discussion
 ## Finding smallest or largest values is somewhat akin to sorting, except that instead of producing an entire set of sorted values, you SELECT only a single value at one end or the other of the sorted range.
 This kind of operation applies to questions about smallest, largest, oldest, newest, most expensive, least expensive, and so forth.
 One way to find such values is to use the MIN( ) and MAX( ) functions.

-## Because MIN( ) and MAX( ) determine the extreme values in a set, they’re useful for characterizing ranges:
+## Because MIN( ) and MAX( ) deterMINe the extreme values in a set, they’re useful for characterizing ranges:
 ## What date range is represented by the rows in the mail table?
 What are the smallest and largest messages sent?
 ```sql
 SELECT